We're sure you have a lot of questions so we've provided as much helpful information as we can. Something you're not sure about? Please get in touch.

 Each venue has the option to utilise indoor or outdoor areas.
 In the case of poor weather, the indoor of the halls can be used exclusively.

-Yes!
-Family friendly street style food will be available for purchase at each venue.
-A pop-up licensed bar will be open at each venue.
-All venues will provide eftpos facilities.
 The bar will include a selection of alcoholic and non-alcoholic options.
 Bottled water will be available.
 Please note that you can only bring sealed water bottles to the festival grounds.
-Tea and coffee will be available at all venues.
-Each venue may have different availability and times when these refreshments are offered.
-Eg; at the end of the event.

 No - sorry.
 BYO Food is not permitted.
 Family friendly street style food will be available to purchase at each venue.
 Please see individual Hall lineups for more details.